Replacing the Drive Belt On A 1998 Simplicity Broadmor 16HP Tractor

 Ordering The Belt

 Once I knew the Simplicity part number, it was easy to do the searching and I found a Kevlar belt on Amazon that I ordered.
-Amazon’s delivery speed is astounding now – I have Prime, ordered in on 11/21 and receiver it on 11/22!
+Amazon’s delivery speed is astounding now – I have Prime, ordered in on 11/21 and received it on 11/22!
 I like Amazon because I can see the ratings and the delivery speed is fantastic.

 I did take a bit of a gamble on the D&D PowerDrive belt – it had one good review and one complaint that it was the wrong size.
 D&D belts get mixed reviews but seem to be more positive than negative so we’ll see.
 I’ll post updates about how well it lasts because it definitely will be installed correctly.